 which can be easier for tools to process.

-Istio components can automatically manage log rotation, which make it simple to break up large logs into smaller log files.
+Istio control plane components can automatically manage log rotation, which make it simple to break up large logs into smaller log files.

 --log_rotate option lets you specify the base file name to use for rotation.
 Derived names will be used for individual